yannbam/claude-desktop-debian/README.md

 For enhanced security, consider:
 - Using the .deb package instead
 - Running the AppImage within a separate sandbox (e.g., bubblewrap)
+- Using Gear Lever's integrated AppImage management for better isolation

 ## Technical Details